compsigh/framework/04 Events.md

 | 2 weeks prior | Check in.
 Remind them that slides need to be done by next week                                            |
 | 1 week prior  | Has slides done, comes to Congress (leadership meeting before compsigh night) to get feedback on workshop |
 | Day of        | Comes to Congress for final check-in, presents during compsigh night                                      |

+## Other events to watch out for

+There are a number of events throughout the Fall & Spring semesters run by the university or other clubs that we should be aware of, and judicious when planning larger activities around those times.

+### Fall semester

+- CelebrateUSF / family weekend (typically mid October)
+- ISO's Diwali event (typically the last Friday of October, or the first Friday of November)
+- ISA's Culturescape (typically the last Friday before Thanksgiving break)

+### Spring semester

+- Dons Hack (typically the first weekend of April)